 - Avoid irritants.
 This might seem like a no-brainer, but there can be some unexpected irritants hiding in your skin care.
+Rosacea sufferers are particularly sensitive to irritants.
 Both artificial dyes and fragrance are not only unnecessary, but they can irritate rosacea-prone skin.
 Artificial colorants and pointless fragrances are two things you’ll never find in Bioelements products.

 At The Spa:

+Facials can actually be a great part of your rosacea skin care routine, despite common misconception.
 As with many skin conditions, regular treatment from a skin care professional can help keep skin balanced and flare-ups minimal.
 As long as you aren’t experiencing severe redness, inflammation, burning, or other signs of a flare, book The Calming Facial at a Bioelements spa near you.
 Your esthetician is trained to know how and when to treat skin effected by skin conditions like rosacea so it’s coaxed into health, not over-stimulated.
 Are you an esthetician who has encountered rosacea in the treatment room, weigh in and comment in the Facebook discussion!
-Are you an at-home skin care user with questions or comments on your rosacea?
+Are you an at-home skin care user with questions or comments on your rosacea or rosacea skin products?
 Let me know!
 Comment below.